collaborative-journalism/handbook/README.md

 - Hello spreadsheets
 - Using spreadsheets as a collaborative interface for organizing the data and reporting
 - Data entry: everyone's doin it!
-- The joy of plaintext
+- The joy of plaintext and structured text
-- Data without structure is just noise
+- Divide and conquer
 - Best practices for team collaboration
 - Best practices for inter-organization collaboration
 - Security practices